CreativeWolfies/akyanet-research/akyanet.md

 ### Work

 In Akyanet, the 20-hour week will be established (4h per day for 5 days).
-You are free to organise your work days, like, instead of 4 hours per day for 5 days, you could do 8h per day for 2 days followed by 4 hours of work the next day.
+You are free to organize your work days, like, instead of 4 hours per day for 5 days, you could do 8h per day for 2 days followed by 4 hours of work the next day.

 In some cases, the work week can be longer.
 For instance, emergency response teams will have longer work weeks.